Joseph19820124/Socialgirl/README.md

 ```

 **Key Points:**
-- Context stores keys only in memory - they don't persist between sessions
-- User must load settings each session to populate context
-- API functions get keys immediately without needing passwords
+- sessionStorage persists data across page refreshes within the same browser session
+- Keys are automatically loaded from sessionStorage when app initializes
+- sessionStorage is cleared when browser is closed (security feature)
+- User only needs to enter password once per browser session
-- Maintains security by not persisting decrypted keys
+- Encrypted keys remain in localStorage, decrypted keys in sessionStorage
 - Falls back to environment variables for development/testing
-- Clear context when user logs out or clears settings
+- Clear both context and sessionStorage when user logs out

 **Applicable To:**
 - Language: JavaScript/TypeScript